Montana-Media-Arts/MART500/Final_Project/readme.md

 1. Documentation of your creative/artistic product/artifact
 2. A paper, representing your work and research, utilizing practice-based research methods.
+3. A cover page, including;
+	- Project Title
+	- List of deliverables (i.e. paper, video, audio file, website, etc.)
+	- Short description of the template and where it came from (i.e. what conference or journal)
-3. A formal paper talk, presented during our finals time slot
+4. A formal paper talk, presented during our finals time slot (Due 1 week later)

 ## Due Dates